Updated: Nov 28, 2022

 Will I be compensated if I act as executor?

 Personal representatives typically receive a statutory fee of 2% to 4% of the probate estate in addition to their out-of-pocket costs for managing and settling the estate.
 As the scale of the estate grows, the percentage decreases.
-All payments and expenses must be approved by the court.
+The court must approve all payments and expenses.
 In exceptional cases, the court can grant additional fees.

 What happens if the personal representative does not fulfill his or her responsibilities?